StaelTchinda/party-sip-planner/README.md

 - `shortlist`: Array of cocktail IDs (strings) that are available for voting
 - `votesByUser`: Object mapping user IDs to arrays of cocktail IDs they've voted for
 - `tagsByCocktail`: Object mapping cocktail IDs to arrays of custom tags
+- `users`: Object mapping user IDs to user names (e.g., `{"userId1": "Alice", "userId2": "Bob"}`)
 - `config`: Configuration object with `maxIngredients` and `maxLiquors` limits

+### User Name Selection

+When users first visit the app, they will be prompted to select or enter their name.
+This name is used to identify them when voting on cocktails:

+- Users can **select from existing names** that have been used by other users
+- Users can **enter a new name** if they don't see their name in the list
+- Users can **skip** name selection, but they won't be able to vote on cocktails until they select a name
+- All user names are stored in the `users` field in the JSONBin, mapping each user ID to their chosen name

 ### Step 5: Verify It's Working